Communication channels play a big role in helping brands and customers connect with each other for various forms of engagement and interactions.

 There are basically two types of channels, i.e. traditional and digital communication channels.
 While traditional channels continue to exist and used for decades, digital channels are relatively new and have emerged in the last 20 years or so.

 The type of channels to select depends on the nature of messages and also depends on customer expectations.
 In general, businesses use both types of communication channels to meet the expectations, geographies, and demographics of customers.

 86% of buyers will pay more for a great customer experience.

 Great customer experience however is always built on the foundation of prompt and effective communication.

-A business thus first needs to identify the right customer support communication channel before looking to achieve effective communication whether for sales, marketing, or customer support.
+The very first thing for the business is to identify the right customer contact channels before looking to achieve effective communication whether for sales, marketing, or customer support.

 Three key parameters need consideration to select the right channels:

 - Identify your customer expectations – Understanding what your customers want, how they want it, and where to communicate with them in the most efficient manner is crucial to plan your communication strategy.

 - Consider your message – The kind of messages your business wants to send, whether formal or informal, time-bound or trivial, needs to be considered in selecting the right communication channels.

 - Take into account your budget – A business has to decide how far it wants to go in terms of budget as choosing multiple channels for communication will definitely cost more than staying selective in approach.